GospelSounders/adventhymnals/content/02.christ-in-song/05.301-400/06.351-360/03.The-Herald-Angels-Sing/docs.md

 ---
+title: |
-title: 353.
-The Herald Angels Sing
+    353. The Herald Angels Sing - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 353.
+The Herald Angels Sing.
+Hark!  the herald angels sing, "Glory to the newborn King; Peace on earth, and mercy mild, God and sinners reconciled!"
+Joyful, all ye nations, rise, Join the triumph of the skies; With the angel host proclaim, "Christ is born in Bethlehem!"
+With the angel host proclaim, "Christ is born in Bethlehem!"
+    keywords:  |
-    keywords: Christ in Song, The Herald Angels Sing, Hark! the herald angels sing,
+        Christ in Song, adventhymnals, advent hymnals, The Herald Angels Sing, Hark! the herald angels sing.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 353. THE HERALD ANGELS SING
+####  Christ in Song,

 ```txt
 1.